The Fine Print

 The Manager of the Wine Education Company will conduct an investigation into the complaint.
 All complaints are acknowledged within 3 working days, and the complainant will be informed of the outcome in writing within 20 working days.
 Within this timeframe, the manager may contact you for more details surrounding the complaint.
 The outcome of the complaint can be appealed to the Wine Education Company Director, Michael Darby, (michael@thethirdman.co.nz) within 10 working days of receiving the written notification of the outcome.
 The response will be reviewed for reconsideration.
 An opportunity to meet and discuss the complaint will be offered.
 The appeal review will be acknowledged within 3 working days and a written response will be provided within 20 working days.

-If the student is still unsatisfied with the outcome, the next step is to refer the complaint to the WSET APP administration team (appadmin@wset.co.uk).
+If the student is still unsatisfied with the outcome, the next step is to refer the complaint to the WSET Governance team (governance@wsetglobal.com).

 Examples of complaints would be;